Last Updated on November 13, 2020 by Oddmund Groette

-First rule in investing is survival.
+The first rule in investing is survival.
 You need to overcome the bad times, if not, then you will end up with zero.
 Avoid excessive debt.
 You never know when the credit markets freeze (like they more or less have now).
 Likewise, avoid companies with stretched balance sheets.
 Unfortunately, I have a couple of them in my portfolio.

 It could be worse – make sure you have perspective:

 The grandparents of my former girlfriend lost their pension and income when the Soviet Union collapsed.
-They were about to retire, but found themselves at 65 years old with no pension and savings when the currency went belly up.
+They were about to retire but found themselves at 65 years old with no pension and savings when the currency went belly up.
 It all blew up in smoke in just a few days.
-They spent the rest of their “retirement” working every day – milking the cow, growing vegetables etc. Later they considered themselves lucky – those who couldn’t be self sufficient suffered a lot more.
+They spent the rest of their “retirement” working every day – milking the cow, growing vegetables etc. Later they considered themselves lucky – those who couldn’t be self-sufficient suffered a lot more.